brikis98/yevgeniy-brikman-homepage/_posts/2021-04-18-extreme-ownership.md

 Here's the rough outline of a typical planning protocol:

-1. Start with the mission.
-This defines _what_ you're trying to achieve.
+1. **Start with the mission.** This defines _what_ you're trying to achieve.
-2. Define the _leader's intent_.
-This defines _why_ you're doing the mission.
+2. **Define the _leader's intent_.** This defines _why_ you're doing the mission.
 This is the most important part of the plan.
 It's essential everyone is clear on the leader's intent, as that way, everyone can act independently.
-3. Delegate tactics to the experts on your team.
-As a leader, you should be focused on the high level strategy and coordination.
+3. **Delegate tactics to the experts on your team.** As a leader, you should be focused on the high level strategy and coordination.
 Leave all the implementation details to the team, as that way, you get more buy-in, more involvement, and better ideas.
 Your role is to check what they come up with, look for holes in the plan, and stand back to make sure everything works together from a higher perspective.
-4. Brief everyone of the plan.
-Keep it concise and clear.
+4. **Brief everyone of the plan.** Keep it concise and clear.
 No one can follow long, overly-complicated plans anyway, so short and simple is the goal.
-5. Assign roles.
-Everyone must know who is in charge of what.
+5. **Assign roles.** Everyone must know who is in charge of what.
 And everyone must know how their role connects to the bigger picture.
-6. Figure out contingency plans.
-Take some time to figure out what to do if things don't go according to plan.
+6. **Figure out contingency plans.** Take some time to figure out what to do if things don't go according to plan.
-7. Give everyone a chance to ask questions.
-In fact, actively encourage participation: check with each person that they understand the plan fully; flush out all confusion and concerns early.
+7. **Give everyone a chance to ask questions.** In fact, actively encourage participation: check with each person that they understand the plan fully; flush out all confusion and concerns early.
 If the team is too afraid to ask questions, you'll never know if they are on board, confused, in doubt, etc.
-8. Execute.
+8. **Execute.** Everyone goes and works through the plan.
-9. After everything is done, do a post operation debrief.
-Record lessons learned.
+9. **After everything is done, do a post operation debrief.** Record lessons learned.
 Update your planning protocol with these new lessons.
-10. Rinse and repeat.
+10. **Rinse and repeat.**

 ## Rating